What is onomatopoeia?

 Onomatopoeia (pronounced on-uh-mah-tuh-pee-uh) is most commonly found in words that depict animal noises, impact or action sounds, mechanical noises, and natural phenomena.
 Some classic examples are:

-The campfire crackled as the flames grew.
+The campfire crackled as the fire grew.

 Onomatopoeia is typically treated as an uncountable noun, though the words themselves are “onomatopoeic.”
 Writers use these words to paint scenes in richer detail, evoke a sense of atmosphere, and create a stronger sensory impact for the reader.